natureblocks/open-impact-standards/README.md

 - `standard` is the name of the open standard.
 - `parties` is the list of parties relevant to the open standard.
 - `nodes` is a dictionary containing the `Node` objects that comprise the standard's dependency chart.
-- `activeNodes` is a list of ids referencing `Node` objects whose dependencies have been met, but whose conditions for completion have not been satisfied.
+- `active_nodes` is a list of ids referencing `Node` objects whose dependencies have been met, but whose conditions for completion have not been satisfied.
-- If two or more `Node` objects specify an identical `DependencySet` object, the `DependencySet` is added to the `dependencySets` array and referenced by those nodes. `DependencySet` objects can be referenced in `Node.dependencySets` using a `DependencySetReference` object.
+- If two or more `Node` objects specify an identical `DependencySet` object, the `DependencySet` is added to the `dependency_sets` array and referenced by those nodes. `DependencySet` objects can be referenced in `Node.dependency_sets` using a `DependencySetReference` object.
 ````
 {
     standard: string,
     parties: [Party],

     nodes: {Node.id: Node},
-    activeNodes: [Node.id],
+    active_nodes: [Node.id],

-    dependencySets: [DependencySet]
+    dependency_sets: [DependencySet]
 }
 ````
 __Node object type:__
 ````
 type Node {
     description: string,
-    nodeType: NodeType,
+    node_type: NodeType,
-    appliesTo: Party.name,
+    applies_to: Party.name,
     references: [string]?,
-    dependencySet: DependencySet?,
+    dependency_set: DependencySet?,
-    dependenciesMet: boolean,
+    dependencies_met: boolean,
     completed: boolean
 }
 ````
 __NodeType enumeration:__
 ````
 enum NodeType {
-    action,
+    ACTION,
-    state,
+    STATE,
-    question
+    QUESTION
 }
 ````
 __DependencySet object type:__
 - `alias` should be a human-readable name followed by a 4-digit hashtag to ensure uniqueness.
 E.g. "humanReadableName#0000"
 - The `dependencies` array can include `Dependency` objects and/or `DependencySetReference` objects.
-- `alias` and `gateType` are not required when there are one or zero dependencies in the set.
+- `alias` and `gate_type` are not required when there are one or zero dependencies in the set.
 ````
 type DependencySet {
     alias: string,
-    gateType: GateType,
+    gate_type: GateType,

     dependencies: [Dependency | DependencySetReference]
 }